boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 We will also be running this through BurpSuite proxy at this point in our exploit development.

-Running the exploit, we see that when we guess the correct charater of the password, the time delay will be >1 second:
+Running the exploit, we see that when we guess the correct character of the password, the time delay will be >1 second:

 ![](/assets/images/webwb/getChar1.png)